 - Before they go to seed which is right after they bloom.

 - When it’s wet after a good rain or after you’ve watered well.
 The ground is soft.
 The weed often slides out easily.

 - While they’re small.
 Roots aren’t deep or established.
-Caution: if not sure whether it’s a weed or something you planted, wait until it grows a little more.
-You will get so you know what both look like when they’re small.
+Caution: if you're not sure whether it’s a weed or something you planted, wait until it grows a little more.
+Then you will know what both look like when they’re small.

 Benefits for You